luca-martinelli-09/serie-dl/README.md

 ## How it works

-You can pass a CSV file or inserts data by input.
+You can pass a CSV file or insert data by input.

 **Data to insert are:**